sarawernig/sarawernig.github.io/_pages/cv.md

 Awards, grants
 ======
-* Award for best oral presentation in the basic science category at ANR2025]
+* Award for best oral presentation in the basic science category at ANR conference [2025]
 * Research grant from ALSF [2025]
 * Research grant from AG FOND [2017]